Going on Medicare for the first time, you’re probably wondering the same thing.

 Unlike stand-alone DVH policies, dental discount programs are not insurance but they do offer limited coverage for services.

-As we mentioned above, most dental insurance plans have a network, then cover a percentage of the bill.
+As we mentioned above, most dental insurance plans have a network, and then cover a percentage of the bill.

 Since there is no actual “insurance” coverage, just preferred provider pricing, the cost for these programs is a lot less than a DVH insurance policy.